THE LATIN MASS SOCIETY IN WREXHAM

 Omnipotens sempiterne Deus, qui facis mirabilia magna solus: praetende super famulos tuos, et super congregationes illis commissas, spiritum gratiae salutaris; et, ut in veritate tibi complaceant, perpetuum eis rorem tuae benedictionis infunde.

-Kevin Jones is the local representative for the Latin Mass Society in Wrexham Diocese.
 Any views expressed neither represent those of the Latin Mass Society or the Diocese of Wrexham.

 Archives